On March 13, Estonia built on its well-deserved title as the “digital nation” when it launched the online hackathon, Hack The Crisis Estonia.

 Over 12,000 participants across almost 100 countries came together to create solutions to help protect society from the effects of the coronavirus pandemic.

-The team at Eventornado are proud to have then partnered with founders of Hack The Crisis Estonia, providing them with the right infrastructure to host the hackathon that sparked a global movement.
+The team at Eventornado is proud to have then partnered with the founders of Hack The Crisis Estonia, providing them with the right infrastructure to host the hackathon that sparked a global movement.

-Let’s look at the winners and where they are in their journeys, seven months since the 48-hour event.
+Let’s look at the winners and where they are in their journeys, seven months after the 48-hour event.

-Estonian startup Zelos made the winners list of Hack The Crisis Estonia with an app which was initially developed to rethink volunteer team coordination.
+Estonian startup Zelos made the winners list of Hack The Crisis Estonia with an app that was initially developed to rethink volunteer team coordination.

-Almost 7 months since the hackathon, the team found themselves amidst possibilities they never expected and a new direction for their prototype.
+Almost 7 months after the hackathon, the team found themselves amidst possibilities they never expected and a new direction for their prototype.

 The COVID-19 pandemic presented the team with a rare opportunity to rethink an app designed to streamline task delegation for event and festival managers, into a prototype to make a difference in the community.